The Neighbors: Income

 your lifestyle and aspirations.

-manufacturing and laborer occupations, with 28.5% of the residents employed.
+executive, management, and professional occupations, with 20.8% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves,